saoii/Stargate/README.md

 Overview
 Examine the code, find and resolve any flaws, if any exist.
 Identify design patterns and follow or change them.
 Provide fix(es) and be prepared to describe the changes.

-1. Generate the database
+1. Generate the database (Azure SQL)
-   * This is your source and storage location
-1. Enforce the rules
+1. Enforce the bew rules
 1. Improve defensive coding
-1. Add unit tests (xUnit)
+1. Added unit/integration tests with xUnit
-   * identify the most impactful methods requiring tests
+   * identified the most impactful methods requiring tests
-   * reach >50% code coverage
+   * reach > 50% code coverage
-1. Implement process logging
+1. Implement process logging (Serilog)
    * Log exceptions
    * Log successes
    * Store the logs in the database

-## Rules
+## These rules are enforced

-1. A Person is uniquely identified by their Name.
+1. A Person is uniquely identified by their Name (username).
 1. A Person who has not had an astronaut assignment will not have Astronaut records.
 1. A Person will only ever hold one current Astronaut Duty Title, Start Date, and Rank at a time.
 1. A Person's Current Duty will not have a Duty End Date.